- Office of Financial Aid

 University of Dayton students selected for verification will be notified via email to log in to Porches to determine which documents are needed.
 All requested documentation should be submitted within 30 days of request.
 Failure to do so may result in the reduction and/or cancellation of any need-based federal, state, or university aid.

 The verification worksheet is used to verify tax filing status of the student and parents (if dependent), self-reported household size and household number in college.
 Select the form for the academic year for which you have been selected.

 Acceptable IRS Documentation

 To satisfy our request for IRS documentation, please read all of the options below, then select one:

-- IRS Tax Return Transcript - To request an IRS tax return transcript, call the IRS at 1-800-908-9946, complete the IRS online request form, or file IRS Form 4056-EZ.
-Use this option when the filer
+IRS Tax Return Transcript - To request an IRS tax return transcript, call the IRS at 1-800-908-9946 or request on-line at Get-Transcript.
+Use this option when one of the following scenarios exist:

-- was not deemed eligible to use the IRS DRT,
+- the tax filer was deemed ineligible to use the IRS DRT, or

-- originally transferred the IRS data to the FAFSA using DRT but then updated the IRS data manually, or
+- the tax filer originally transferred the IRS data to the FAFSA using DRT but then updated the IRS data manually, or

-- filed an amended tax return.
+- the tax filer filed an amended tax return.
 In this case, the filer must also submit a signed copy of IRS Form 1040X to us.

-- Signed Copy of Tax Return - Acceptable only if submitted under the following conditions:
+Signed Copy of Actual Tax Return Form - Acceptable only if submitted under the following conditions: